-In Canada, an estimated 5,500 people are diagnosed with pancreatic cancer each year.
-Prognosis for these cancers is very poor: recurrence and metastasis are common, and diagnosis is almost always made in advanced stages of the disease, meaning that in best-case scenarios five-year survival rates are only between 15- and 20 per cent.
+In Canada, an estimated 6,900 people were diagnosed with pancreatic cancer in 2021.
+Prognosis for these cancers is very poor: recurrence and metastasis are common, and diagnosis is almost always made in advanced stages of the disease.
+At 8 per cent, pancreatic cancer is the only major cancer type with a five-year net survival rate in the single digits.

 There are several types of pancreatic cancer.
 The most common type develops in the pancreatic duct and is known as ductal adenocarcinoma.
 Rare types of pancreatic cancer include adenosquamous carcinoma and pancreatic neuroendocrine tumours.
 Early detection, tumour location and access to clinical trials can make a difference for pancreatic cancer patients, allowing them to receive treatments that can improve prognosis and quality of life.